SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ## `smartthings devices:capability-status [ID] [COMPONENT] [CAPABILITY]`

-get the current status of all of a device capabilities's attributes
+get the current status of all of a device capability's attributes

 ```
 USAGE